diedthreetimes/diedinion/README.md

 diedinion
 =========

-Ruby implementation of that one popular card game
+Ruby implementation of that one popular card game.

+See TODO for current issues